yashdeepw/MIT-OCW-6.00-Solutions/README.md

 # MIT-OCW-6.00-Solutions

-Solutions of a few problem sets I made while taking MIT's 6.00
+Solution of a few problem sets I made while taking MIT's 6.00, Introduction to Computer Science and Programming using Python.